On higher order computations, rewiring the connectome, and non-von Neumann computer architecture: Neural circuits, computable functions and functionals

 At the higher level of the approach, types are considered as objects, i.e. constructed as {\bf boards of plugs and sockets}.
 This gives rise to introduce relations (according to the propositions-as-types correspondence of Curry-Howard), and polymorphism.

 Hence, it is important to grasp the constructions of the boards as higher order types.
-The type of functions from natural numbers into natural numbers (denoted by $N^s \rightarrow N^p$) may be realized as a simple board consisting of a socket and a plug, see Fig. \ref{nc-12}.
-Types of higher order are presented in Fig. \ref{nc-12} and Fig. \ref{nc-34}.
+The type of functions from natural numbers into natural numbers (denoted by $N^s \rightarrow N^p$) may be realized as a simple board consisting of a socket and a plug, see Fig. \ref{Sockets_plugs_and_higher_order_types} where also types of higher order are presented.
 Note that for the type $(A \rightarrow B) \rightarrow C$, the input $A \rightarrow B$ becomes the socket.
 For the type $(A \rightarrow B) \rightarrow (C \rightarrow D)$, the output $C \rightarrow D$ becomes the plug.

 {\bf Application} of a functional $F: (A \rightarrow B) \rightarrow C$ to a function $g: A \rightarrow B$ is realized as follows. $A\rightarrow B$ is the socket of the functional $F$.
 The application is done (see Fig. \ref{nc-34}) by establishing appropriate directed connections (links).
 That is, the link between the socket $A$ of the socket of $F$ and the socket $A$ of $g$, and the link between the plug $B$ of $g$ and the plug of the socket of $F$.